galaxytwenty/PmGPT/README.md

 ### ToDos
 - [ ] Inform user when ChatGPT is at capacity
+- [ ] Adding support for "set model" to set the "using model" in the config
 - [ ] Add language file system to support more languages
 - [ ] a switch between chat or window mode would be good
 - [ ] Add more dynamic tags, suggestions ?